dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

 In total, this is 512 + 256 + 256 + 32 + 64 + 2\*64 = 1,248 bytes of signatures
 and public keys in a normal TLS handshake for HTTPS.
-Of the winning signature algorithms from the first NIST PQC competition, [ML-DSA (Dilithium)][ml-dsa] is the only signature algorithm that could be used in the context of TLS and it has 1,312-byte public keys and 2,420-byte signatures.
+Of the winning signature algorithms from the first NIST PQC competition, [ML-DSA (Dilithium)][ml-dsa] is the only signature algorithm that could be used in the context of TLS[^5] and it has 1,312-byte public keys and 2,420-byte signatures.
 This means _a single ML-DSA public key is bigger than all of the 5 signatures and 2 public keys currently transmitted during an HTTPS connection_.
-In a direct "copy-and-replace" of current signature algorithms with ML-DSA, a TLS handshake would contain 5\*2420
-\+ 2\*1312 = 14,724 bytes of signatures and public keys, an over 10x increase.
+In a direct "copy-and-replace" of current signature algorithms with ML-DSA, a TLS handshake would contain 5\*2420 \+ 2\*1312 = 14,724 bytes of signatures and public keys, an over 10x increase.

 Barring a large-scale quantum computer staring us in the face, this is not a tenable amount of data to send simply to _open_ a connection.
-As a baseline reality check, we should not be sending over 1\% of a 3.5" floppy disk purely in signatures and public keys.
+As a baseline reality check, we should not be sending over 1\% of a 3.5" floppy disk purely in signatures and public keys[^4].

 In more concrete terms, for the server-sent messages, [Cloudflare found][cf-pq-2024] that every 1K of additional data added to the server response